Pueblo peoples: Pueblo Lands Act and Pueblo Lands Board

+Self-determination era

+21st century

-On 22 September 2005, the statue of Po'pay (Popé), the leader of the Pueblo Revolt, was unveiled in the Capitol Rotunda in Washington, D.C.
+On 22 September 2005, the statue of Po'pay, leader of the Pueblo Revolt, was unveiled in the Capitol Rotunda in Washington, D.C.
 The statue was the second commissioned by the state of New Mexico for the National Statuary Hall Collection; it was the 100th and last to be added to the collection.
-It was created by Cliff Fragua, a Puebloan from Jemez Pueblo, New Mexico.
+It was created by Cliff Fragua, Jemez Pueblo sculptor.
 It is the only statue in the collection to be created by a Native American.

+In 2018, Deb Haaland became the first Pueblo woman elected to the United States House of Representatives, and later became the first Native American Secretary of the Interior from 2021-2025.

 Culture

 In 1844 Josiah Gregg described the historic Pueblo people in The journal of a Santa Fé trader as follows: When these regions were first discovered it appears that the inhabitants lived in comfortable houses and cultivated the soil, as they have continued to do up to the present time.
 Indeed, they are now considered the best horticulturists in the country, furnishing most of the fruits and a large portion of the vegetable supplies that are to be found in the markets.
 They were until very lately the only people in New Mexico who cultivated the grape.
 They also maintain at the present time considerable herds of cattle, horses, etc. They are, in short, a remarkably sober and industrious race, conspicuous for morality and honesty, and very little given to quarreling or dissipation ...